webplatform/docs/guides/advanced_selectors_guide/index.md

 }
 </syntaxhighlight>

-Which is much shorter and simpler.
+Which is much shorter and easy to read.

 Note: The negation selector is not supported by IE8 and below.

 === The language (lang) pseudo-class ===

 The <code>:lang</code> pseudo-class selects elements whose languages have been set to the specified language using the <code>lang</code> attribute.
-For example, the following element:
+For example, the following HTML element:

 <syntaxhighlight lang="html5"><p lang="en-US">A paragraph of American text, gee whiz!<p></syntaxhighlight>